Ontogenetic niche shift

-The metamorphosis exhibited in frogs is one of the many examples of the ontogenetic niche shifting.
+The metamorphosis exhibited in frogs is one of the many examples of ontogenetic niche shifting.

 Ontogenetic niche shift (abbreviated ONS) is an ecological phenomenon where an organism (usually an animal) changes its diet or habitat during its ontogeny (development).
 During the ontogenetic niche shifting an ecological niche of an individual changes its breadth and position.
 The best known representatives of taxa that exhibit some kind of the ontogenetic niche shift are fish (e.g. migration of so-called diadromous fish between saltwater and freshwater for purpose of breeding), insects (e.g. metamorphosis between different life stages; such as larva, pupa and imago) and amphibians (e.g. metamorphosis from tadpole to adult frog).
 A niche shift is thought to be determined genetically, while also being irreversible.
-Important aspect of the ONS is the fact, that individuals of different stages of a population (e.g. of various age or size) utilize different kind of resources and habitats.
+Important aspect of the ONS is the fact that individuals of different stages of a population (e.g. of various age or size) utilize different kind of resources and habitats.
 The term was introduced in a 1984 paper by biologists Earl E. Werner and James F. Gilliam.

 Characteristics

 The ontogenetic niche shift is thought to be determined genetically, while also being irreversible.
 In complex natural systems the ONS happens multiple times in lifetime of an individual (in some examples the ontogenetic niche shifting can occur continuously).
 The ontogenetic niche shift varies across species; in some it is hardly visible and gradual (for example a change in diet or in size in mammals and reptiles), while in others it is obvious and abrupt (the metamorphosis of insects, which often results in changing habitat, diet and other ecological conditions).
-One of the studies suggests that differences in the ONS across species could be (at least to some degree) explained by diversity of traits and functional roles of a species.
-As a consequence differences in ontogenetic niche shifting are thought to follow some general patterns.
+One of the studies suggests that differences in the ONS across species could be (at least to some degree) explained by the diversity of traits and functional roles of a species.
+As a consequence, differences in ontogenetic niche shifting are thought to follow some general patterns.

 Importance

 For communities

-The ONS, which divides a population of the same species into distinct life-history stages, can affect food web of a community.
+The ONS, which divides a population of the same species into distinct life-history stages, can affect the food web of a community.

 It is thought that almost every organism shows some kind of ontogenetic niche shift.
-The ONS, which is responsible for causing a noticeable phenotypic variation among individuals of the same species, plays important role in structuring communities and influencing their inside dynamics.
-In some cases individuals undergoing the ONS, in which they change their habitat, become a (mobile) link between two different communities (for example via flow of energy, matter and nutrients).
-A stage structure of a population can result in various stages interacting with different representatives of a community or even with individuals of other communities, thus having a distinct ecological role from other life-history stages of the same population.
+The ONS, which is responsible for causing a noticeable phenotypic variation among individuals of the same species, plays an important role in structuring communities and influencing their inside dynamics.
+In some cases, individuals undergoing the ONS change their habitat, becoming a (mobile) link between two different communities (for example via flow of energy, matter, and nutrients).
+A stage structure of a population can result in various stages interacting with different representatives of a community, or even with individuals of other communities, thus having a distinct ecological role from other life-history stages of the same population.
 Theoretical models, where communities are stage-structured, propose the ontogenetic niche shifting of studied organisms is influencing the whole community (especially its resilience and disturbance responses).